wp-plugins/wp-media-library-categories/readme.txt

 To upload the plugin through WordPress, instead of FTP:

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
+2. Activate the plugin through the 'Plugins' screen in your WordPress admin area
-2. A dropdown of categories will show up in the media library
+3. A dropdown of categories will show up in the media library

 == Frequently Asked Questions ==